jlquinn/xbows-driver/doc/spec.md

 as 02-1061-01.
 So the bytes returned by the 0101 command correspond to this.
 I assume this code isn't useful to anyone but the firmware maker.

+0109 is used in driver mode attention sequence of 0x0b05 0x0109.
+The 0b05
+selects the driver layer, but 0109 is still a bit of a mystery.
+Perhaps it is telling the keyboard to pay attention that something interesting is about to happen?

 # Switching layers

 The windows driver can tell the keyboard to switch between layers.
 Looking